 The current Ontario Cancer Plan (OCP IV) states that by 2019, we will "expand and integrate access to palliative, psychosocial and rehabilitation services to improve quality of life and patient experience in Cancer Centres and the community".
-In line with this strategic objective, and in an effort to measure timely access to PSO service providers, the PSO program at CCO has initiated the process of collecting, calculating, and reporting on regional and provincial wait times for the seven PSO disciplines, including: dietitian, social work, psychology, psychiatry, occupational therapy, speech language therapy, and physiotherapy.
+In line with this strategic objective, and in an effort to measure timely access to PSO service providers, the PSO program at CCO has initiated the process of collecting, calculating, and ncer Care Ontario Updated: May 2019 reporting on regional and provincial wait times for the seven PSO disciplines, including: dietitian, social work, psychology, psychiatry, occupational therapy, speech language therapy, and physiotherapy.